 - Other preventive steps.
 Limit the amount of alcohol you drink, and do not smoke.
 Smoking causes your body to make less estrogen, which protects the bones.
 Too much alcohol can damage your bones and increase your risk of falling and breaking a bone.

 All women in menopause and osteoporosis should be encouraged to employ lifestyle practices that reduce the risk of bone loss and osteoporotic fractures: maintain a healthy weight, eat a balanced diet, obtain adequate calcium and vitamin D, participate in appropriate exercise, avoid excessive alcohol consumption, not smoking, and use measures to prevent falls.

 - Supplement with a plant-based bone mineral supplement.
-AlgaeCal Plus is comprised of not only calcium, but magnesium, boron, vitamin K2 and over 70 trace minerals.
+AlgaeCal Plus contains ALL 13 known essential bone supporting minerals, including calcium, magnesium, and boron.
+Plus the vital vitamins C, D3, and K2.
 Calcium carbonate and calcium citrate are poorer forms compared to AlgaeCal Plus.
 Find out why with this clinical study comparing them.

 Check out the latest offer from AlgaeCal when you click here.